takumib/cpsc210-labs/labs/lab12_2/lab12.md

 ## Iterative Functions

-Throughout this entire semester, all of our computation has used the iterative.
+Throughout this entire semester, most of our computation has used iteration.
 For example:

 ```c++
 int sum(int n) {